arpanm/procurementAgent/README.md

   on-screen overlay + `adb logcat` stream every step, **every backend call including the Claude/vision LLM calls** (`backend` channel, with timing + a compact request/response summary), WebView actions, and the injected `[hpinj]` settle/emit diagnostics; benign console noise is filtered.
+- **Reliability guardrails.** `ClaudeService` returns self-explanatory HTTP errors (404 → "model not found;
+  update `ANTHROPIC_MODEL`", 401/403 → key, 429 → quota) and an `AnthropicStartupProbe` loudly flags a
+  retired/unreachable model at boot, so a model deprecation surfaces as config — not as in-app "nothing found".
+The orchestrator outbox drops permanent `4xx` (`BackendHttpError`) instead of retry storms, the WebView `open()` closes-then-reopens (no stacked webviews / stranded settle), and a failed add hands back an honest search URL.

 ## Configuration (backend env vars)